 In addition to altering the angle at which I perform certain lifts, changing the angle at which I can grip the bar has made a significant difference as well.
 That’s where the addition of an EZ bar to my weight training arsenal has come into play.

 I used to do everything with a straight, traditional barbell.
 That worked fine for a long time.
 Then my elbows started to hurt a bit.
 Followed by my wrists and shoulders.
 I figured maybe I was just lifting too often.
 So I backed off.

 That helped for a while, but as soon as I started in again, the pain flared.
 The resulting pain, along with my desire to continue lifting, drove me to the internet for help.
 It didn’t take long to find a solution.

 It’s Not Just for the Gun Show, Meet the EZ bar…

 Those of you familiar with the EZ bar (also commonly called the EZ curl bar) will probably chuckle that I didn’t know about it.
 It’s a widely used barbell variation and it’s found in virtually every commercial gym on the planet.
 Unlike the trap bar, which isn’t all that common, the EZ bar is a ubiquitous piece of weight training equipment that has been around for years.

 When it comes to some exercises, though, a straight bar can actually cause damage to your elbows, shoulders, and wrists.
-Two in particular are curls and presses.
-In those two exercises, your wrists and elbows are not in a natural, and therefor safe, position when using a straight bar.
+Two, in particular, are curls and presses.
+In those two exercises, your wrists and elbows are not in a natural, and therefore safe, position when using a straight bar.
 The same can be said for a third exercise, the close grip bench press.